Ctrlpanel-gg/panel/.github/PULL_REQUEST_TEMPLATE.md

 - You have performed a self-review of your own code and tested it
 - You have commented your code, particularly in hard-to-understand areas
 - Your changes generate no new warnings

+Delete the above text and the following sections before submitting your pull request.

 ---